-The Major Milestones Against Cancer Timeline highlights some of the most important advances over the last 45 years in every area of cancer care.
+The Major Milestones Against Cancer Timeline highlights some of the most important advances across cancer care and research.
 Many of these milestones were supported by federal research funding, and nearly all of them are the result of rigorously conducted clinical trials, made possible by the participation of thousands of individuals with cancer.
 ASCO’s federally funded research badge is featured on milestones that stemmed from research funded at least in part by the National Cancer Institute or other federal agencies.